jacksonb-cs/RemoteMineDetonation/README.md

 Instead of disabling the mine as usual, it will immediately explode.
 Time this well and you just might kill a thumper (or the mechanical keyboard user)!

 ## Compatibility
+This is a client-side mod.
+Anyone with the mod will detonate landmines in the terminal.
+Anyone without the mod will disable them as usual.
 - Supported game versions:
 	- v45
 	- Older versions probably work just fine, but I haven't tried any.